×

 Sachin Kotian

 He is a fellow member of the Institute of Company Secretaries of India.
-Over 15 years of experience, he has expanded his advisory and compliance services in respect of Companies Act/ SEBI / RBI / FEMA /NBFC and other Corporate Laws.
-Further, Research is his area of interest.
+With Over 18 years of experience, he has expanded his advisory and compliance services for Private Equity, Venture Capital, Portfolio Companies Compliances, NBFC Registration & Compliance, Due Diligence, Mergers & Amalgamations, FDI & ODI Compliances, and ESOPs.
+He is also handle Client Relationships and provides guidance on FEMA / NBFC / Compounding / and other Corporate Laws related Matters.

 • CS Vinesh Mestry